-- dist: Creates the distribution files. - upload: Push generated distribution to PyPI. - bump_reqs: Update all packages, commit updates to a new auto/bump-requirements branch and push it to origin. - clean: Remove all compiled Python files, distributions, etc.
+- dist: Creates the distribution files. - dist-check: Uses Twine to check the dist.
+Will be used to replace setup.py check. - upload: Push generated distribution to PyPI. - bump_reqs: Update all packages, commit updates to a new auto/bump-requirements branch and push it to origin. - clean: Remove all compiled Python files, distributions, etc.